-ANSWER: That depends on whether the Personal Representative wants to take advantage of the Washington statutory Creditor's Claim law.
+ANSWER: That depends on whether the personal representative wants to take advantage of the Washington statutory creditor's claim law.
 If its benefits are desired, the probate process may take several months.

-Should you have additional questions, please make an appointment with one of the Attorneys at Marine View Law & Escrow by calling our office at 206-701-6564 or 877-449-4819.
+Should you have additional questions, please make an appointment with me at Marine View Law & Escrow by calling my office at 206-701-6564 or 877-449-4819.